Dav1dde/glad/README.md

                             extensions, if missing all extensions are included --spec {gl,egl,glx,wgl}
                             Name of the spec
+      --reproducible        Makes the build reproducible by not fetching the latest specification from Khronos
       --no-loader
       --omit-khrplatform    Omits inclusion of the khrplatform.h file which is often unnecessary.
 Only has an effect if used